seabeya/tech-stack/git/README.md

 Prior to uploading any content to GitHub, it is necessary for us to inform Git about the existence of our remote repository on GitHub.

+> [!NOTE]
 > If you clone a GitHub repository, you don't need to manually set up the remote repository in Git.
 The cloning process automatically establishes the remote repository as the default origin.

 - `git remote`: Manage the remote repositories.

   - `-v` - Display the remote repositories associated with your local Git repository.
   - `add <Remote_Name> <Remote_URL>` - Add a new remote repository to your local Git repository.
-    > We are simply instructing Git to remember the Remote Repository URL using the name we have provided, and it's a convention to use "origin" as the default name.
+    > We are simply instructing Git to remember the Remote Repository URL using the name we have provided, and it's a convention to use **"origin"** as the default name.
 However, you can choose any name that makes sense to you.
   - `rename <Remote_Name> <New_Remote_Name>` - Rename remote.
   - `remove <Remote_Name>` - Remove remote.